yangshun/tech-interview-handbook/contents/self-introduction.md

 1. A sentence about your current or most recent role.
 1. A few sentences about your (academic) background.
 What did you focus on?
 1. Some sentences about your professional experience after school/university.
 Where did you work?
 What projects did you deal with?
-What where typical challenges and tasks?
+What were the typical challenges and tasks?
 Which technologies did you use?
 1. Finish with a statement saying why you are seeking a new job opportunity and why you are interested in the role you applied for.

 ## Examples